edmondchuc/ga-ld-api/README.md

-# API
+# Sample, Site, Survey (SSS) API
 This is an API consolidated from:
 * https://github.com/GeoscienceAustralia/samples-api
 * https://github.com/GeoscienceAustralia/sites-register
 * https://github.com/GeoscienceAustralia/surveys-api

 ## TODO
-* Fix the styling for pagination so it doesn't overflow.
+* Add the link to the repository containing the source code in the About Page.